Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Comparison with other catalogs

 \section{Comparison with other catalogs}

-In this Appendix, we further explore the comparison of the stellar mass obtained with {\tt CIGALE} for DESI EDR galaxies with the reference catalogs.
-In Sec.~\ref{sec:comparion} we already discussed the comparison of stellar masses drawn from the {\tt COSMOS2020} catalog and AGN and host properties based on the samples overlapping with {\tt AGN-COSMOS} catalogs.
-Here, we expand the comparison of the stellar masses with the {\tt SDSS(FIREFLY)} and {\tt SDSS(MPA-JHU)} catalogs (Sec.~\ref{sec:sdss_comparison}), with the {\tt GSWLC} (Sec.~\ref{sec:gswlc_comparison}) and with the DESI catalog presented by \citealt{Zou2024} (Sec.~\ref{sec:desi_comparison}).
+In this appendix, we further explore the comparison of the stellar mass obtained with {\tt CIGALE} for DESI EDR galaxies with the reference catalogs.
+In Sect.~\ref{sec:comparion}, we offer a comparison of stellar masses drawn from the {\tt COSMOS2020} catalog and AGN and host properties based on the samples overlapping with {\tt AGN-COSMOS} catalogs.
+Here, we expand the comparison of the stellar masses with the {\tt SDSS(FIREFLY)} and {\tt SDSS(MPA-JHU)} catalogs (Sect.~\ref{sec:sdss_comparison}), with the {\tt GSWLC} (Sect.~\ref{sec:gswlc_comparison}) and with the DESI catalog presented by \citealt{Zou2024} (Sect.~\ref{sec:desi_comparison}).